junsulee75/jsdocp/static/markdown/Db2/ps_hadr_java.md

 --------
 Firstly, let's forget about HADR at the moment and just see how WLB works within a pureScale cluster.
 Keep in mind that WLB configuration itself enables client reroute within a pureScale cluster and connection will be made to a member depending on server list that has server workload information and priority.
-The server list informatin will be sent from DB2 server to client JVM(Java virtual machine) ever some seconds and that is cached within the java process to be referred for connection attempts.
+The server list informatin will be sent from DB2 server to client JVM(Java virtual machine) every some seconds and that is cached within the java process to be referred for distributing transactions based on the workload.

 Here, I used a simple standalone java to connect to the database and run the SQL showing the current connected server hostname continuosly as well as server list information as the reference.
 Necessary jcc properties are implemented in the program.